collective/collective.portlet.usertrack/README.txt

   You can use this to only show editors for example.

 folder_type
-  This option is influences how the role check is done.
+  This option influences how the role check is done.
 If you select a content type here the system will walk up through the breadcrumb trail and look for the first item of a selected type.
 The roles of the user at that location will be used when applying the roles check.

 Caveats